yopdog/test22/Liberland-constitution.md

 All Individuals shall have the right to own and homestead property; exercise full control over their property; freely trade with others; set up a business and exercise full control over it; produce and sell new products; own land and regulate all conduct on it.

 #### §I.4.
 Right to Justice
+All Persons shall have the right to justice; to be fully compensated for any loss or damage to one's life, liberty or property which another person has caused; to a fair and public trial based on evidence and with due process before sanctions are applied on one’s rights and freedoms; to be assumed innocent until proven guilty; to be arrested only on probable cause; to defend oneself legally before, during and after a trial.

 #### §I.5.
 Right to Self-Defence
+All Persons shall have the right to defend their life, liberty and property from aggression or assist others in defending themselves; to own, manufacture, sell, and transfer arms and ammunition; to build cooperative defense ventures.